call us today

 Many individuals face misdemeanor charges for their first offenses, but you should still consult a criminal defense attorney to give yourself the best chance of receiving the most minimal punishment possible.

 There are a variety of options that alleged offenders have as alternatives to jail time in Alachua County.
 An individual may agree to enter a Deferred Prosecution Program, County Diversion Program (CDP), Pretrial Diversion Program (PTD), or Pretrial Intervention Program (PTI) that offers significantly less consequences than pleading guilty in court.
-Some of the alternative options a criminal defense lawyer may secure include:
+Some of the alternative options a criminal defense lawyer may secure include the following:

 While many of these programs are attractive and popular options for those facing their first offenses, you will still want to have an attorney make sure you are accepting the best agreement for your particular situation that does not have adverse affects on your personal or professional life.